esteinig/cerebro/README.md

 * Nextflow v2024.04
 * Conda/Mamba/Docker

 Computational resource requirements are variable and range from a standard laptop for the application stack to full nation-wide server infrastructure for pipelines and web-application (if you were so inclined).
 This is because the application stack for data and reporting can be deployed with various [infrastructure, data security and collaboration models]() in mind and depends on the number of laboratories, collaborators, sequencing throughput, data storage and many other considerations.
-More on resource requirements and deploment models can be foudn in the [documentation]().

 > [!NOTE]
 You do not need the `Docker` stack for core metagenome diagnostic pipelines and report generation - you can run the [Nextflow pipelines]() separately and use the [`Cerebro CLI`](#command-line-client) for data manipulation, processing of pipeline outputs and clinical report generation.